metaplex-foundation/docs/docs/03-guides/07-archived/03-storefront/05-deploy.md

 ## Vercel

-To publish the Metaplex app to Vercel, you first need to visit [https://vercel.com/](https://vercel.com/) and create a new project linked to your github repo.
+To publish the Metaplex app to Vercel, you first need to visit [https://vercel.com/](https://vercel.com/) and create a new project linked to your GitHub repo.

 After that, configure this project with the following settings: